twotwentyseven/handbook/freelancing.md

 * Do you need to do it during twotwentyseven time?
 * Does it impact your performance?

 If the answer is yes to any of it, then please don't do it.
-If you're not sure, be open and honest, and speak to your manager, Eric or Nathan about it.
+If you're not sure, be open and honest, and speak to your manager or Nathan about it.